spine-tools/Spine-Toolbox/docs/source/data_import_export.rst

 Each item has a user given output **position** on the table, for example a column number.
 By default data is mapped to columns but it is also possible to create pivot tables.

-Exporter saves its settings or export **mappings** as a specification that can be reused by other exporters or even other projects.
+Exporter also uses specifications so the same configurations can be reused by other exporters even in other projects.
-The specification can be edited in *Exporter specification editor* which is accessible by the |wrench| button in the item's Properties dock or by double clicking exporter's icon on the Design view.
+The specification can be edited in *Exporter specification editor* which is accessible by the |wrench| button in the item's Properties dock or by double clicking exporter's icon on the **Design View**.
 A specification that is not associated with any specific Exporter project item can be created and edited from the Main toolbar.